dfrechdev/create-apex-js-app/README.md

 #### "apex" library

-The apex library is passeto your library as an argument when it is loaded.
+The apex library is passed to your library as an argument when it is loaded.
 You therefore need to make sure, that your library is loaded after the apex library.

 #### jQuery